Seminar Current Topics in High-Performance Computing

 Vector clocks belong to the class of so called logical clocks used to track causality in distributed systems.
 For a system with n processors, each processor manages an array of n integers that represents the vector clock.
 Whenever an event (memory access, synchronization) occurs at a processor i, the processor increments the i-th entry of its locally stored vector clock.
 If the event is a synchronization event, then the vector clocks are exchanged and merged between participating processes depending on the kind of synchronization.
 Based on the vector clock information, we can say for any pair (a,b) of two events in the system, that "a happens before b", "b happens before a" or "a is concurrent to b".
 This information is in particular useful for data race detectors or concurrency bug detection tools in general.

-The thesis should provide an overview of the different kinds of vector clock compression techniques.
-This includes a literature review of the most important techniques that have been proposed in the past.
-Further, the different techniques should be compared, in particular in terms of accuracy as well as storage and communication overhead.
+The thesis should provide an overview of the different data race detection techniques based on vector clocks.
+This includes a literature review of approaches and implementations that have been proposed in the past.
+Further, the different techniques should be compared, in particular in terms of accuracy as well as storage, computation and communication overhead.

 CIVL: Formal Verification of Parallel Programs